 - I've merged two SWOT analyses here; one that examines the overall business idea, and another one that reviews the potential for entrepreneurship.

 - I acknowledge that doing so possibly muddle things.
-However, most if not all startups readily blur the line between work life and personal life in early days.
-I’ve also seen way too many new new companies fold because of some unconsidered personal trait of the owner.
-This, in spite of the startup having a strong market advantage.
+However, most if not all startups readily blur the line between work life and personal life in the early days.
+I’ve also seen way too many new companies fold because of some unconsidered personal trait of the owner.
+This, despite the startup having strong market advantages.